Currently set to Index

 If you need a barcode, make sure it comes from one of Amazon’s distributors.
 They cost very little (compared to the money you’ll lose if you get a bad one).
 GS1 is an Amazon approved barcode distributor.

-12. You Aren’t Optimizing Your Listings
+12. You Aren’t Optimizing Your Amazon Listings

 Turn your individual product listings into showstoppers.
 Listings serve as both an advertisement and a storefront for your product.
 To optimize your listing, include: